olegdulin/serverside-node-interview/modules/README.md

 * What is npm?
 What does it do?
 * What is the difference between `dependencies`, `peerDependencies` and `devDependencies` ?
 Under what circumstances would you use one over the other?
+* How do you get a hierarchical report of what modules are installed in your project?
+* How do you find out current versions of modules available to you?
 * What is `package.json` ?
 * What is `package-lock.json` ?